Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Introduction

-The results presented here extend those of previous studies \cite{adc, CdCK, HW, Sim, XG, XG1, XZ} without imposing additional assumptions on the geometry or topology of either the submanifold or the ambient manifold, and without requiring condition \eqref{1} to hold as a strict inequality at any point.
+The results presented here extend those of previous works \cite{HW,XG,XG1,XZ}, particularly sphere theorems, by removing additional geometric and topological assumptions and by allowing \eqref{1} to hold nonstrictly.

-It follows immediately from the Gauss equation that if an isometric immersion $ f\colon M^n\to\accentset{\sim}{M}^{n+m} $ is totally geodesic and satisfies condition \eqref{1}, then the manifold $M^n$ has \emph{weakly $1/4$-pinched sectional curvatures}.
-Recall that a Riemannian manifold $M$ is said to have weakly $1/4$-pinched sectional curvature if its sectional curvatures satisfy $ 0\leq {K}(\pi_1)\leq4 K(\pi_2) $ at each point $x\in M$ and for all two-planes $\pi_1,\pi_2\subset T_xM$.
-If in addition $M^n$ is compact, then by a result of Brendle and Schoen (see Theorem 1 in \cite{BSacta}), $M^n$ is either diffeomorphic to a spherical space form or locally symmetric.
-If $M^n$ is locally symmetric and non-flat, then its universal cover is a compact rank-one symmetric space, namely the complex projective space $\CP^{n/2}$, the quaternionic projective space $\HP^{n/4}$, or the Cayley plane $\OP^2$.
-In particular, totally geodesic submanifolds of rank-one symmetric spaces satisfy condition \eqref{1}.
+By the Gauss equation, a totally geodesic immersion satisfying \eqref{1} induces weakly $1/4$-pinched sectional curvature on $M^n$.
+That is, for each $x \in M^n$, its sectional curvatures satisfy $0\leq {K}(\sigma_1)\leq4 K(\sigma_2)$ for all two-planes $\sigma_1, \sigma_2 \subset T_x M^n$.
+If $M^n$ is compact, then by Brendle-Schoen \cite{BSacta} it is either diffeomorphic to a spherical space form or locally symmetric.
+In the latter case, if non-flat, its universal cover is a compact rank-one symmetric space ($\CP^{n/2}$, $\HP^{n/4}$, or $\OP^2$).
+In particular, totally geodesic submanifolds of such spaces satisfy \eqref{1}.

-In Section $6$, we provide examples of submanifolds satisfying \eqref{1} corresponding to each case of Theorems \ref{n5} and \ref{n=4}, thereby illustrating the sharpness of these results.
-It is worth noting that if an isometric immersion $f\colon M^n\to\accentset{\sim}{M}^{n+m}$ satisfies \eqref{1}, then the composition $g\circ f\colon M^n\to\accentset{\sim}{N}$ also satisfies \eqref{1}, provided that $g\colon \accentset{\sim}{M}^{n+m}\to\accentset{\sim}{N}$ is a totally geodesic immersion.
-Combining this observation with the examples given in the final section, we obtain a wide variety of examples.
+Section 6 presents examples of submanifolds satisfying \eqref{1} for each case of Theorems \ref{n5} and \ref{n=4}, thereby illustrating the sharpness of these results.
+Observe that if an isometric immersion $f\colon M^n\to\accentset{\sim}{M}^{n+m}$ satisfies \eqref{1}, then the composition $g\circ f\colon M^n\to\accentset{\sim}{N}$ also satisfies \eqref{1}, provided that $g\colon \accentset{\sim}{M}^{n+m}\to\accentset{\sim}{N}$ is totally geodesic.
+Combined with the examples in Section 6, this observation yields a wide class of submanifolds satisfying \eqref{1}.
+In particular, we construct geometrically distinct isometric immersions of manifolds satisfying \eqref{1} that are either diffeomorphic to the sphere $\Sf^n$ or isometric to a Riemannian product $\Sf^1 \times N^{n-1}$, for $n \geq 4$, where $N^{n-1}$ is diffeomorphic to $\Sf^{n-1}$ and has positive sectional curvature.